eneskaankpln/network-labs-eve-ng/README.md

 4. Start the network nodes and refer to the individual scenario folders for specific configuration tasks and objectives.

 ## 🐍 Future Additions
-* Integration of **Python** network automation scripts for rapid device provisioning and configuration backups.
+* Integration of **Python** network automation scripts (using libraries like Netmiko or NAPALM) for rapid device provisioning and configuration backups.